Beelzebubo/Tidy/README.md

 ## Features

-**1. Paste-to-Clean** : paste raw tabular text; the tool detects the delimiter (comma/tab/pipe/whitespace-runs/mixed),
+**1. Paste-to-Clean** : paste raw tabular text; the tool detects the delimiter (comma/tab/pipe/whitespace etc),

-parses quoted fields with a real state machine (`"9,5"` stays one field, `""` escapes work), normalizes ragged rows with honest warnings, and exports to Markdown / CSV / TSV / JSON.
+parses quoted fields and normalizes ragged rows with honest warnings, and exports to Markdown / CSV / TSV / JSON.

 **2. URL-to-Table** : paste a URL; the server fetches the page (avoiding CORS), extracts all `<table>` elements, and lets you pick one to export in any format.

-**3. Instant Citation** : paste an article URL and get an APA or MLA citation built from the page's metadata (Open Graph → `<title>` ->  byline fallback chains), with a running bibliography stored locally in your browser.
+**3. Instant Citation** : paste an article URL and get an APA or MLA citation built from the page's metadata, with a running bibliography stored locally in your browser.
 (and its for **free** free you hear no 20$ like the other shitty sites)

 ## Run it (If you decide to run it locally by cloning the repo)